The Ultimate RV Packing List

 Whether you’ve been RVing for a quite a while now or you’ve just started to join in on the fun, this checklist will take you to your destination fully locked, loaded and ready to go.

-We know you’re excited to pack for your RV camping trip; we are, too!
-But let’s settle some important things first before we get down to business.
+We know you’re excited to pack for your trip; we are, too!
+But before we get to the RV camping list and get down to business, let’s settle some important things first.

 1. Check the RV and declutter.